LogtalkDotOrg/logtalk.org/_pages/learning.md

 [Learn X in Y minutes Where X=Logtalk](https://learnxinyminutes.com/docs/logtalk/)

-Note that the Logtalk distribution includes both HTML versions of the user manual, the reference manual, and the APIs documentation.
-It can also be browsed at:
+Note that the Logtalk distribution includes HTML versions of the user manual, the reference manual, and the APIs documentation.
+Documentation can also be browsed at:

 [Logtalk documentation resources](documentation.html)